gpawelpc/my-first-github-repository/README.md

 # my-first-github-repository
 This is my first github repository.

-README.mo file was just edited.
+README.mo file was just edited manually.
+One more edit a GitHub.